w3c/wai-intro-wcag/content/new-in-21.md

   <p>The visual <a href="https://www.w3.org/TR/WCAG21/#dfn-presentation" data-link-type="dfn">presentation</a> of the following have a <a href="https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio" data-link-type="dfn">contrast ratio</a> of at least 3:1 against adjacent color(s):</p>
   <dl>
     <dt>User Interface Components</dt>
-    <dd>Visual information used to indicate <a href="https://www.w3.org/TR/WCAG21/#dfn-states" data-link-type="dfn">states</a> and boundaries of <a href="https://www.w3.org/TR/WCAG21/#dfn-user-interface-components" data-link-type="dfn">user interface components</a>, except for inactive components or where the appearance of the component is determined by the user agent and not modified by the author;</dd>
+    <dd>Visual information required to identify <a href="https://www.w3.org/TR/WCAG21/#dfn-user-interface-components" data-link-type="dfn">user interface components</a> and <a href="https://www.w3.org/TR/WCAG21/#dfn-states" data-link-type="dfn">states</a>, except for inactive components or where the appearance of the component is determined by the user agent and not modified by the author;</dd>
     <dt>Graphical Objects</dt>
     <dd>Parts of graphics required to understand the content, except when a particular presentation of graphics is <a href="https://www.w3.org/TR/WCAG21/#dfn-essential" data-link-type="dfn">essential</a> to the information being conveyed.</dd>
   </dl>